Tution Aid for PYM Friends’ Children in PYM Friends Schools

 Grants are paid directly to the school in the Fall of the year for which tuition aid is awarded.
 Families are kept informed about the process through the school’s financial aid officer.
 Families need to be in touch with their own Meetings to request any additional funding from the Meeting.

-The income sources for National Friends Education Fund include: 1) annual contributions to Friends Council on Education designated to tuition aid for Friends families in Friends Schools; 2) Friends Education Fund endowment, including contributions from the Jonathan E. Rhoads Trust; 3) the National Friends Education Fund; and 4) funds provided by PYM through Jonathan E. Rhoads Endowment Fund, the Samuel Jeanes Fund, the Anna Gray Morris Trust, and the DeCou Trust.
+The income sources for National Friends Education Fund include: 1) annual contributions to Friends Council on Education designated to tuition aid for Friends families in Friends Schools; 2) Friends Education Fund endowment, including contributions from the Jonathan E. Rhoads Trust; 3) the National Friends Education Fund; 3) funds provided by PYM through Jonathan E. Rhoads Endowment Fund, the Samuel Jeanes Fund, and (4) funds provided by Friends Fiduciary Corporation from the Anna Gray Morris Trust, and the DeCou Trust.
 Friends Council respects and implements any gift restrictions as indicated or requested.